Sandra-chemist/Sandra-chemist/README.md

  #
  <br />
 <p align="justify">I'm a polish full-stack developer but with the passion for Flutter.
 I build projects from the ground up, from planning and designing all the way to solving real-life problems.
-I publish that projects on my GitHub and my home page: https://sandra-skibiszewska.profesjonalnyprogramista.pl/.
-I also created a chemistry website: https://fenyloetyloamina.pl/ - since July 2022 I hold a PhD in chemical sciences!</p>
+I publish that projects on my GitHub and my home page: https://sandra-skibiszewska.profesjonalnyprogramista.pl/</p>

 #
 <br />